josepraveenkaruppiah/Learning-Docker/Progress.md

 Pushing our built docker image into a private registry on AWS,

 learnt how to push and pull the image and learnt that an AWS repository can hold upto a 1000 images.

+## Docker volume
+is used for data presistence for docker imaegs and database, and stateful application. basically, plugs in a host file directory to container's file directory...

+### Docker volume types for local

+docker run -v
+1. Host volume
+    - host:container cd
+2. Anonymous volume
+    - container cd
+3. Named volume
+    - foldername:container cd

+### Docker volume in docker compose

+Named volume
+- foldername:container cd

+## Summary
+As a whole i have completed studying docker and how it is used with jenkins and aws.

+# The End